Aeroflot Flight 109: Synopsis

 The flight carried out the Moscow-Irkutsk part of the route without incident.
 On 18 May at 03:02 Moscow time the flight departed from Irkutsk Airport, proceeding en route to Chita at an altitude of 9,000 m.
 At 03:22 flight 109 entered the zone of Chita air traffic control, and at 03:32 the air traffic controller permitted the flight to descend to 3900 ft.
 Shortly thereafter at 03:36 the flight radio transmitted an indication of danger three times; the crew then informed air traffic control that a passenger in the cabin insisted the flight change course.
 The controller confirmed receipt of the information.
 At 03:36:30 the crew reported they would maintain a holding pattern at 6,500 m; at 03:36:45 the dispatcher asked the crew for their current altitude, to which they reported they would be increasing to 6,600 m.

 At 03:38 a coded transmission indicating the flight was in danger was sent, but was interrupted after the ninth dash.
 An onboard security officer, 21-year-old Vladimir Yezhikov, shot the hijacker twice.
-The bomb then detonated.
-The dispatcher informed the flight of their location relative to the airport, but the flight did not respond; the spot on the radar screen where the flight was appeared like a blur before it disappeared from the radar completely.
+The bomb then detonated.The dispatcher informed the flight of their location relative to the airport, but the flight did not respond; the spot on the radar screen where the flight was appeared like a blur before it disappeared from the radar completely.

 At 4:55, the crew of a Mi-8 helicopter discovered the remains of the aircraft 97 km directly west of Chita Airport, stretching across land area over 10 km wide.
 None of the 81 people aboard the aircraft survived.

 Conclusions

 Five eyewitnesses reported seeing and hearing an explosion in the air at between 09:35 and 09:45 local time (03:35 to 03:45 Moscow time); according to the commission responsible for the investigation, the aircraft broke up mid-air into several sections consistent with a sharp sudden change in pressure.

-Forensic investigation revealed that the explosion was caused by passenger Chingis Yunusogly Rzayev, born in Irkutsk in 1941.
+Forensic investigation revealed that the explosion was caused by passenger Chingis Yunusogly Rzayev, born in Irkutsk, Russia in 1941.
 When he tried to infiltrate the cockpit the policeman Vladimir Yezhikov shot him in the back; the bullet hit the area of the 8th intercostal space before it penetrated the heart.
 As Rzayev laid dying, he managed to activate the bomb he had with him, consisting of 5.5–6 kg of TNT.

 The final report stated "The cause of the airplane crash, which broke apart in mid-air killing all passengers and crew, was the explosion of a bomb by a terrorist who tried to force the crew to change the course of the aircraft."